SputnikTea/BOGY-express/README.md

 ## Additional notes

 To execute your code, run the exercise request in Postman.
-The exercises build on top of each other and provide the necessary resources to solve them.
+The exercises build on top of each other and link to resources that could help to solve them.